-- · Forms will be completed prior to triennial Title VI compliance reviews and remain on file for three years. - All new and existing members of appointed decision-making boards or committees will be required to complete this form for reporting purposes. - If a member, for whatever reason, selects "I choose not to provide any of the information requested above," they will have also completed the form. - If a member chooses not to provide any of the information on the form, the Title VI Coordinator will be permitted to indicate that member's race and gender, based on the Coordinator's best guess. - Data from these forms will be used to complete the Demographic Request Table in Appendix F.... - Once a new member submits this form, the Demographic Request Table for the associated committee will be updated.
+- Forms will be completed prior to NCDOT Title VI reviews and remain on file for three years. - All new and existing members of appointed decision-making boards or committees will be required to complete this form for reporting purposes. - If a member, for whatever reason, selects "I choose not to provide any of the information requested above," this will be accepted as a completed form. - If a member chooses not to provide any of the information on the form, the Title VI Coordinator will be permitted to indicate that member's race and gender, based on the Coordinator's best guess. - Data from these forms will be used to complete the Demographic Request Table. - Once a new member submits this form, the Demographic Request Table for the associated committee will be updated. - •